-During 2021-2022, the OWA will continue to build on its success from the previous year and focus on reducing the number of WSI cases awaiting review to assess if full representation could be offered.
-We will continue to ensure that internal resources are deployed to address current and future demand.
-In addition, OWA regularly reviews its human resources complement and organizational structure to ensure the most effective delivery of programs possible and support existing and new staff with a comprehensive internal training program.
+During 2022-2023, the OWA will work to stabilize staffing levels and focus resources on reducing the number of WSI cases awaiting review to assess if full representation could be offered.
+OWA regularly reviews its human resources complement and organizational structure to ensure the most effective delivery of programs possible and support existing and new staff with a comprehensive internal training program.
+We will seek to ensure that internal resources are deployed to address current and future demand.

 In conjunction with other system partners, OWA continues to work collaboratively with the WSIB in efficient case management processes.
-In 2018-2019, the OWA piloted a project which involved receiving WSIB files electronically.
-This initiative was escalated during the COVID-19 pandemic.
-The OWA worked with WSIB in order to receive WSIB Files electronically and has been fully implemented as of May 2020.
+The OWA was working with system partners to move towards a more electronic based model however, this initiative was accelerated due to the COVID-19 pandemic.
+Although there were some initial delays, the OWA worked with WSIB in order to receive WSIB files electronically.
 By streamlining how files were received by representatives, it reduced delays in service delivery as well as the costs including those associated with printing and forwarding paper files.
 Receiving WSIB files electronically also assisted greatly in ensuring there were no delays in service delivery during the pandemic and that OWA clients were still receiving timely service.
 Effective and timely dispute resolution in Ontario's workplace insurance system contributes to the overall economic and social health of Ontario.

 The OHSA reprisals complaint process has tight timelines and moves quickly.
 The OWA has been successful in balancing resources with demand to ensure that workers are able to receive timely service.
 Moving forward, the OWA expects to continue to meet demand under its OHSA reprisals mandate and will look for opportunities to strengthen service delivery.